We will always put your best interests first

 - Intense pain and soreness in the mouth

 - Swelling of the gum line in the back of the mouth

 Many oral health specialists will recommend the removal of wisdom teeth, as early extraction will help to eliminate problems.
 Problems which can occur if you fail to remove your wisdom teeth include damage done to the teeth next to your erupting wisdom tooth.
 If your wisdom tooth is erupting on a diagonal angle towards an already erupted tooth it can actually grow towards the delicate pulp (nerves) and dentine creating a very painful experience and unnecessary extraction.

 Millennium Dental Mosman will never recommend any unnecessary procedures.
-If you have any questions regarding our diagnosis or your procedure please do not hesitate to ask Dr Rosenberg or one of our helpful supporting team members.
+If you have any questions regarding our diagnosis or your procedure please do not hesitate to ask one of our helpful supporting team members.

 Oral Surgery Risk Disclaimer

 Like any surgery, dental extractions including the removal of wisdom teeth can poses some health risks including: